 Aloo Methi is a typical winter time vegetable dish in north India.
-Fenugreek is said to have protective properties against the cold and ill health.
+Fenugreek is said to have protective properties against the cold and ill health and is much celebrated in Ayurveda.
 It has a bitter taste which is offset by potatoes beautifully.
 The vegetables are cooked in asafoetida and mustard oil which is a strange combination as all three are extremely pungent.
 But the flavours work well together and create this much loved dish that is popular in homes and restaurants alike.

 Cooking Time 30 minutes